facebookresearch/differentiable-robot-model/README.md

 forward kinematics and inverse dynamics, in a fully differentiable way.
 We also allow to specify
 parameters (kinematics or dynamics parameters), which can then be identified from data (see examples folder).

-Currently, our code should work with any kinematic chain.
+Currently, our code should work with any kinematic trees.
 This package comes with wrappers specifically for:
 * Kuka iiwa
 * Franka Panda
+* Allegro Hand
 * a 2-link toy robot